-- 2) Identify the two tallest peaks - a) If the PHR for the height of the shortest peak to the tallest peak is 67% or more, the locus may be deemed inconclusive. - b) If not, calculate the PHR of the shortest beak to the second tallest peak.
+- 2) Identify the two tallest peaks - If the PHR for the height of the shortest peak to the tallest peak is 67% or more, the locus may be deemed inconclusive. - If not, calculate the PHR of the shortest beak b) to the second tallest peak.
 If this PHR is less than 67%, proceed.
-Otherwise, the tallest peak in both amplifications and a "Z" may be assigned to indicate the presence of another allele. - c) If two amplifications are evaluated, and if, in at least one amplification, the criteria in step b are met and in the other amplification, the same two peaks are at least the tallest peaks, proceed below. - In all cases, to assign a heterozygote to the major component of it is not readily apparent that the two tallest labeled peaks could be a heterozygous pair, calculate the PHR for the two tallest labeled peaks.

-a) If two amplifications were performed, one amplification should have a ratio of at least 67% and the average of the two ratios - 67%, and the average of the two ratios should be at least 50%.
-If a single amplification was performed, the ratio should be at least 67%. - b) If two amplifications were performed, if the two tallest peaks (A and B) "flip", meaning that peak A is taller in amp 1 and peak B is taller in amp 2, both peaks may be assigned if the PHR is ≥ 50% in each amplification, and the mixture ratio is 3:1 or more extreme.
-If the peaks flip and these conditions are not met, the locus should be deemed inconclusive since the tallest peak cannot be identified. - c) Otherwise, assign the tallest labeled peak in both amplifications and a "Z" to indicate the possible presence of another allele.
+Otherwise, the tallest peak in both amplifications and a "Z" may be assigned to indicate the presence of another allele. - If two amplifications are evaluated, and if, c) in at least one amplification, the criteria in step b are met and in the other amplification, - and the criterical state of the major of the two tallest labeled peaks could be a heterozygous pair calculate the PHR for the two tallest labeled peaks a) If two amplifications were performed, one amplification should have a ratio of at least 67%, and the average of the two ratios should be at least 50%.
+If a single amplification was performed should be at least 67% b) If two amplification was performed two tallest two tallest the should be at least 67%.
+If two amplifications were performed, if the and the mixture ratio is 3:1 or more extreme.
+If the peaks flip and these conditions are not inconclusive since the tallest peak cannot be identified. - Otherwise, assign the tallest labeled peak in c) both amplifications and a "Z" to indicate the possible presence of another allele.